baylism/RunCounter/README.md

 -latest activity, run or ride

-‘Ask running info for my latest run’
+‘Ask Run Counter for my latest run’

 -stats, running stats or cycling stats

-‘Give my my stats’ ‘Ask running info for my cycling stats’
+‘Give my my stats’ ‘Ask Run Counter for my cycling stats’

 -how far/for how long/how many times the user did any Strava activity type in a day, week, month or year.